alejimgon/Alien_invasion/README.md

 2. Navigate to the project directory.

-3. Install the required module. pip install pygame
+3. Install the required module: pip install pygame

-4. Run the game.
+4. Run the game:
     python alien_invasion.py

 ## Gameplay Instructions
-Use arrow keys to move your ship.
+- Use arrow keys to move your ship.
-Press the spacebar to fire at aliens.
+- Press the spacebar to fire at aliens.
-Avoid enemy projectiles and aim for high scores!
+- Avoid enemy projectiles and aim for high scores!